Delores Winters: Fictional character biography

 In the early 1940s Delores was a rare beauty − a rising star on the silver screen who might have been legend with just a few more well-chosen parts.
-She had had a sexual indiscretion while simply an aspiring actress but did not choose an abortion, instead, she had given birth to a healthy daughter and had given her up, she then commenced her career in earnest.
+She had a sexual indiscretion while simply an aspiring actress but did not choose an abortion, instead, she had given birth to a healthy daughter and had given her up, she then commenced her career in earnest.
 Her last Hollywood project was the 12-part serial produced by Stellar Pictures, Monkey Trouble, where she co-starred with Garrett Fairfield.
 She was kidnapped by the Ultra-Humanite for the purpose of a body swap.
 Brain surgery was undertaken and the villain's brain was placed into the cranium of the actress.
 The Ultra-Humanite did not give the real Delores Winters a second thought, he simply cast her aside and continued with his own maniacal designs which included gathering together powerful talismans, capturing the Justice Society of America, and ruling the world; of the last goal, at least, he was unsuccessful.
 Pre-Crisis the Ultra-Humanite claimed to be retiring, but took a group of celebrities on the ship Sea Serpent hostage, asking for a ransom of $5,000,000.
 However, Superman rescued them, though Ultra-Humanite escaped.
 Ultra-Humanite in Delores' body abducts an atomic scientist named Terry Curtis and plans to use an atomic missile to blackmail the city of Metropolis.
 The plot was thwarted by Superman, but Ultra-Humanite got away during the destruction of his lair.

 Ultra-Humanite in Delores' body later turned Terry Curtis into Cyclotron and Jake Simmons into Deathbolt in his plot only to be thwarted by the All-Star Squadron.

 Ultra-Humanite in Delores' body later tried to capture Bruce Wayne so that he would serve as Ultra-Humanite's next body.
 This plot was thwarted by Superman.